DaemonSnake/gcc-abbreviated-cpp-lambda/README.md

 [](x...) {}; //same as [](auto&&... x) {}
 ```

-## Try It

-You can try the compiler live [here](http://www.gcc-abbreviated-lambdas-proposal.tk/).

-I'm hosting a ubuntu build of the compiler on a Amazon EC2 server and running [compiler explorer](https://github.com/mattgodbolt/compiler-explorer) on it.

 ## How to use localy

 Simply run make, sit back and wait.